MolEvolvR: a web-app for characterizing proteins using molecular evolution and phylogeny

 Abstract

-Studying proteins through the lens of evolution can help identify conserved features and lineage-specific variants, and potentially, their functions.
-MolEvolvR ( http://jravilab.org/molevolvr) is a web-app that enables researchers to run a general-purpose computational workflow for characterizing the molecular evolution and phylogeny of their proteins of interest.
-The web-app accepts input in multiple formats: protein/domain sequences, homologous proteins, or domain scans.
-MolEvolvR returns detailed homolog data, along with dynamic graphical summaries, e.g., MSA, phylogenetic trees, domain architectures, domain proximity networks, phyletic spreads, and co-occurrence patterns across lineages.
-Thus, MolEvolvR provides a powerful, easy-to-use interface for computational protein characterization.
+Studying proteins through the lens of evolution can reveal conserved features, lineage-specific variants, and their potential functions.
+MolEvolvR ( https://jravilab.org/molevolvr) is a novel web-app enabling researchers to visualize the molecular evolution of their proteins of interest in a phylogenetic context across the tree of life, spanning all superkingdoms.
+The web-app accepts multiple input formats – protein/domain sequences, homologous proteins, or domain scans – and, using a general-purpose computational workflow, returns detailed homolog data and dynamic graphical summaries (e.g., phylogenetic trees, multiple sequence alignments, domain architectures, domain proximity networks, phyletic spreads, co-occurrence patterns across lineages).
+In addition to whole protein searches, MolEvolvR can perform domain-wise analyses.
+Thus, MolEvolvR is a powerful, easy-to-use web interface for computational protein characterization.

 Publication